-After the appointment of the PA, any pending enforcement proceedings filed against the debtor shall be suspended, and no further proceedings shall be filed after such date (automatic stay of claims).
+After the appointment of the PA, any pending enforcement proceedings filed against the debtor shall be suspended, for a period of four months, extendable by one month, and no further proceedings shall be filed for the same purpose after such date (except for claims related to labour credits).
 The company shall continue to operate its business, under the PA's supervision.
 The PA's prior written authorization is required for "acts of special importance", without that approval the transactions have no effect.